Overview of OCASL Divisions

 OCASL does not have any special co-ed rules.
 There are no limits on the number of men or women on any team, nor is there a minimum number that must be on the field.
 OCASL players prefer that everyone who joins is treated equally.

-Division 3 is new this season.
+Division 3 (O'Hara) is our "every person's" level.
 This is a division for players who are "laid back", "easy going", "social", but are still looking for good soccer and lots of exercise.
 Experience level will vary greatly, some players are very experienced and truly gifted, others may be trying soccer for the first time.
 This division will have the widest age range.

 Examples of aggressive play that are not allowed: